 Table 3 summarizes several scenarios we tested to analyze the behavior and performance of our method.
-In all cases we specified the coarse resolution to be 32, while for the composite cells we either selected 8, 16 or an adaptive resolution by using the $\sigma{avg}$ threshold.
-Using a resolution of 8 requires more levels of resolution in order to capture the data accurately, however, the storage per level is reduced.
+In all cases we specified the coarse resolution to be 32, while for the composite cells we either selected 8, 16 or an adaptive resolution by using the $\sigma{avg} = 0.05$ threshold.
+Using a resolution of 8 requires more levels in order to capture the data accurately, however, the storage per level is reduced.
 By using a resolution of 16 or an adaptive resolution we increase the storage requirement per level, but achieve a better approximation of the data.
 When using the adaptive resolution the impact of the third or higher levels in the reconstruction error is very small.
 For the Bypass dataset there is no refinement in level three since no cell has an error higher than 1.0.

-In addition we also analyzed the impact of the threshold $\tilde{M}$ .
+In addition we also analyzed the impact of the threshold \tilde{M} .
 Lowering this threshold, lowers the error, but increases the storage requirements drastically.
-Since the minimal refinement of the composite cells is $8^3 = 512$ , having a threshold $\tilde{M}$ set to 100 is sensible.
+Since the minimal refinement of the composite cells is $8^3 = 512$, having a threshold \tilde{M} set to 100 is sensible.

-7 Conclusion and Future work
+7. Conclusion and Future work

-In this work we presented a framework for reconstruction and visualization of non-uniform point sets on uniform grids using B-spline basis functions.
-Our technique
+In this work we presented a framework for reconstruction and visualization from non-uniform point sets on uniform grids using B-spline basis functions.
+We improve our reconstruction results by introducing a new regularization functional.
+We introduce a new link between non-uniform representations and the interscale B-spline relation in a multiresolution context.
+We show the performance and quality of our technique when compared to other competing techniques.